Fuseteam/sshmount/README.md

 - `fsconfig` in this repo is an example config file
 - if `.ssh/fsconfig` doesn't already exist it will create it from the example config file
 - this can be used in combination with a ssh config file
+- pass through sshfs flags such as -f, -s, -C, -p, -o, -d, -1, -V and -h to sshfs

 # Install
 ```